ImageMagick/MagickCache/README.md

 Note, only images are scrambled.
 Blobs and metadata are stored in the cache in plaintext.
 To prevent snooping, scramble any blobs or metadata *before* you store it in the cache.

-## Get content from the MagickCache
+## Get content from the Digital Media Repository

 Eventually you will want retrieve your content from the cache.
 As an example, let's get our original cast image from the cache: